myquay/michael-mckenna.com/blog/content/post/2013/the-back-button-and-browser-caching.md

 tags = ["client side"]
 +++

-I [recently found out](http://blog.55minutes.com/2011/10/how-to-defeat-the-browser-back-button-cache/ "How to Defeat the Browser Back Button Cache • 55 Minutes Blog") that browsers absolutely love serving up cached pages when the user uses the back button.
+I [recently found out](https://stackoverflow.com/questions/49547/how-do-we-control-web-page-caching-across-all-browsers/ "How do we control web page caching, across all browsers?") that browsers absolutely love serving up cached pages when the user uses the back button.

 ### How was this a problem?

 We had an issue where we'd update a page in place and save the changes using JavaScript.
 If the user navigated away then used the back button they would be shown the original page with the original data.
-They'd then think the fancy JavaScript was completely broken.

-That makes a developer sad face.
-Especially when they put a whole bunch of effort in to creating such a seamless editing experience.
+They'd then think the changes weren't saved.
+There's also a few other areas such as security applications which might not want to redisplay content for reasons.

 ### How do we change this behaviour?

-As mentioned [in that article on 55 minutes](http://blog.55minutes.com/2011/10/how-to-defeat-the-browser-back-button-cache/ "How to Defeat the Browser Back Button Cache • 55 Minutes Blog") you can simply configure the cache-control header correctly.
+The history list is not actually a cache so is not subject to freshness directives, although in practice cache control headers tend to influence the back button behaviour.
+So setting some cache-control headers seems to be your best bet - the key directives browers respect are `no-store` and `must-revalidate`.

 ### How do we do that in ASP.NET MVC?